noobliman/Summer/README.md

 * Open project directory.
 * Run either `python3 standalone.py` or `python standalone.py` as per your wish.

->Note: If you want to use a url in video mode then please use python2 since there are prevailing bugs for url mode in python3
+>Note: If you want to use a url in video mode then please use python2 since there are prevailing bugs for url mode in python3.
+>UPDATE: Url support addedd for python3

 ---